 All members of the Tenants Organizing Working Group (TOWG) are expected to participate in Madison Tenant Power (MTP) meetings and events since TOWG does not have it’s own meetings or events otherwise.
 MTP is a formal coalition of the TOWG with other interested groups with the goal of reforming the Madison Tenant Union of the ’70s and was responsible for many of the legal protections Madison tenants have today.
 The tenant union ended with it becoming the invaluable Tenant Resource Center and with the union’s end, so did advancement of tenants rights in Madison.

-Madison Tenant Power meets every other week on Wednesdays at 7pm.
+Madison Tenant Power meets every other week on Thursdays at 7pm.
 Details for the meetings are available from the chapter’s events page.